 Stretching across three time zones and encompassing the longest stretch of straight road found anywhere in Australia, the road trip from Ceduna in South Australia to Norseman in West Australia is a journey of extremes.
 Literally meaning no trees, Nullarbor is best known for its miles upon miles of barren clay ground but venture slightly off the main road and you’ll find an array of natural wonders.
 Spot whales socialising in the waters right off the Bunda Cliffs, go surfing at the beach locals have been trying to keep a secret for 50 years or catch your dinner at renowned fishing spot Fowlers Bay.

 You’ll be travelling down the Eyre Highway which hugs the coast along the Nullarbor Plains.
 If you’re keen to break up this long stretch, bring your golf clubs and tee off at the world’s longest golf course which runs right beside this road.
+Or stop and romp over the whitest of white sandhills.

 Tip for trippers, it can get very windy on the Nullarbor, which can make driving difficult.
 The least windy months are said to be April - June, and the winds tend to pick up August to March.